IBM/tekton-tutorial-openshift/docs/lab1/4_create-pipeline.md

 # 4. Create a Pipeline

-Now we created all the tasks we use, we can create a pipeline `build-and-deploy-pipeline` running all tasks.
+Now we created all the tasks that we need , we need to create a pipeline definition `build-and-deploy-pipeline` that defines how to run our tasks.
 Below is a Tekton pipeline that runs the tasks we created above.
 You can find this yaml file at [https://github.com/IBM/tekton-tutorial-openshift/blob/master/tekton/pipeline/build-and-deploy-pipeline.yaml](https://github.com/IBM/tekton-tutorial-openshift/blob/master/tekton/pipeline/build-and-deploy-pipeline.yaml).

 ```yaml
 apiVersion: tekton.dev/v1beta1